 head straight to 35, worrying about their personal finance investments before

+finding their feet in life.
 These un-twentysomethings lifestyles can generally categorised within two extremes,

 either not going out at all because they have no money or going out and partying